Commet

 How free plans work for your customers

-A free plan has no price, no checkout, and no billing cycle.
+A free plan has no price and no checkout.
 When you assign a customer to a free plan, they're activated immediately.
+Their usage resets every month, just like a paid plan.

 How Free Plans Differ from Paid Plans